-The Heat map shows you where the most time gets accumulated according to the workflow stages and the topic that you have selected.
+The Heat map shows you where the most time gets accumulated.
 The red color always stands for higher time values.

-- On the "x" axis is the actual workflow of the board that includes its respective columns.
+- On the "x" axis is the actual workflow of the board (it reflects the workflow stages)

 - On the "y" axis, you can choose different topics for example: type, assignee, priority, etc.

 From the left side of the panel, you can control which data you can see on the chart within a predetermined time frame.

 First, you define the timeframe ("Requested After" date and "Finished Before" date).

 Important: The chart will visualize only cards that have entered your flow after the "requested date" that you define.
 In case that the cards were in your flow before the requested date and are completed within the "finished before" date, they won't be displayed.

 Then you select the workflows that you want to analyze using the Heat map.

 The chart takes into consideration all cards from the selected workflows.
 Note that you can add single or multiple workflows.